shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Nevermind, you can figure it out on your own.
 I love you, my pups.”
 She ran off. *AWOOO!* “Coming!”

-“So it’s just counting?”
+“So, it’s just counting?”
 Mudrich put a hand to her face and looked at all the people around them.
 “That sounds easy enough.”

-“Yeah but don’t forget you have to make a separate count for battle-ready people.”
+“Yeah, but don’t forget you have to make a separate count for battle-ready people.”
 Wryonin said.

 “Well, you all figure it out for yourselves.
 I’m going to get this done today.
 Just don’t get in my way.”